rapidsai/plotly-dash-rapids-census-demo/README.md

 - pyproj

-## Acknowledgements
+## FAQ and Known Issues
+*What hardware do I need to run this locally?*
+To run you need an NVIDIA GPU with at least 16GB of memory, and a Linux OS as defined in the [RAPIDS requirements](https://rapids.ai/start.html#req).

+*How are the population and case counts filtered?*
+Zooming in or out of a region on the map filters the data to that only displayed.
+Note: because COVID-19 cases are only reported at the county level, we are placing the count bubble at the center of a county boundary.

+*Why is the population data from 2010?*
+Only census data is recorded on .
+For more details on census boundaries refer to the [TIGERweb app](https://tigerweb.geo.census.gov/tigerwebmain/TIGERweb_apps.html).

+*How did you get individual point locations?*
+The population density points are randomly placed within a census block and associated to match distribution counts at a census block level.
+As such, they are not actual individuals, only a statistical representation of one.

+*How did you get hospital beds and locations?*
+This is sourced from the HIFLD data noted below.
+Some hospital bed counts are unknown and this does not include emergency field hospitals or centers recently activated.

+*How are the bubbles sized?*
+The bubbles are set to a min size and a max size to aid in legibility, and as such are not a direct representation of the data.
+Hover over for exact counts.

+*How are state COVID-19 counts calculated?*
+State counts are aggregated from the county level.
+However, as some reports have no county associated with them, the visible county count may not match the state count.

+*Why can't I see a data layer I just toggled?*
+Sometimes the order of the toggle will put a layer under one another, interacting with the map should reset it.

+*The dashboard stop responding or the chart data disappeared!*
+Try using the 'clear all selections' button.
+If that does no work, use the 'reset GPU' button and then refresh the page.
+This usually resolves any issue.

+*How do I request a feature or report a bug?*
+Create an [Issue](https://github.com/rapidsai/plotly-dash-rapids-census-demo/issues) and we will get to it asap.

+## Acknowledgments and Data Sources

-- 2010 Population Census and 2018 Population Estimate data used with permission from IPUMS NHGIS, University of Minnesota, [www.nhgis.org](www.nhgis.org) ( not for redistribution )
+- 2010 Population Census and 2018 ACS data used with permission from IPUMS NHGIS, University of Minnesota, [www.nhgis.org](www.nhgis.org) ( not for redistribution )
 - Hospital data is from [HIFLD](https://hifld-geoplatform.opendata.arcgis.com/datasets/hospitals) (10/7/2019) and does not contain emergency field hospitals
 - COVID-19 data is from the [Johns Hopkins University](https://coronavirus.jhu.edu/) data on [GitHub](https://github.com/CSSEGISandData/COVID-19/tree/master/csse_covid_19_data/csse_covid_19_daily_reports) (updated daily)
 - Base map layer provided by [mapbox](https://www.mapbox.com/)
 - Dashboard developed with Plot.ly [Dash](https://dash.plotly.com/)
+- Geospatial point rendering developed with [Datashader](https://datashader.org/)
 - GPU accelerated with [RAPIDS](https://rapids.ai/) [cudf](https://github.com/rapidsai/cudf) and [cupy](https://cupy.chainer.org/) libraries
-- For more information reach out on this [Covid-19 Slack Channel](https://join.slack.com/t/rapids-goai/shared_invite/zt-2qmkjvzl-K3rVHb1rZYuFeczoR9e4EA)
+- For more information reach out with this [Covid-19 Slack Channel](https://join.slack.com/t/rapids-goai/shared_invite/zt-2qmkjvzl-K3rVHb1rZYuFeczoR9e4EA)
 - For source code visit our [GitHub](https://github.com/rapidsai/plotly-dash-rapids-census-demo)